elswob/neo4j-build-pipeline/README.md

 Components of interest:
 - Pipeline can be used to prepare raw data, create files for graph, or build graph.
-- A definded schema is used to check all data before loading.
+- A defined schema is used to QC all data before loading.
 - Merging multiple data sets into a single node type is handled automatically.
 - Use `neo4j-import` to build the graph